Malpractice insurance: Do acupuncturists need it?

 There are three main types of lawsuits that most often trigger claims against acupuncturists’ malpractice policies.
 These include:

-- Failure to properly sterilize equipment.
-If a patient develops a serious infection or a disease as the result of a procedure performed in your office, there may be serious litigious repercussions.
+If a patient develops an infection or a disease as the result of a procedure performed in your office, there may be serious litigious repercussions.
 Malpractice insurance can help combat potential lawsuits so that your personal savings and profit margins aren’t negatively affected by these accusations.

 In addition to being familiar with what malpractice insurance covers, it’s important to understand how it works.
 Before shopping around for your malpractice policy, make sure you understand that this type of coverage has the following attributes: